mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 This attack used dynamic DNS to resolve to the malicious IP.
 What fully qualified domain name (FQDN) is associated with this attack?

-We found this from the previous question as well as we could still find the FQDN information in 'stream:dns'.
+We could still find the FQDN information in 'stream:dns' though we found this in the previous question.

 #### **Approach**